Piedmont Hospital Dedicated Education Unit

 The DEU unit was established In August of 2017 through an agreement with Piedmont Fayette Hospital and Clayton State University’s School of Nursing.
 Clinical Nursing Instructor Emily Kilburg was very instrumental in facilitating the development of the program.
 She has since partnered with the health system and created another DEU site at Piedmont Henry.
 Nursing professors Dr. Rebecca Morgan and Dr. Elicia Collins have helped in overseeing the progress of the students at this site.

-Interested students must be seniors admitted to the Bachelor of Science in Nursing program and in their last semester of coursework (must be enrolled in NURS 4401L).
-This experience is counted as clinical hours and practicum hours (120 hours total) for students.
+Interested students must be seniors admitted to the Bachelor of Science in Nursing program basic licensure track.
+This experience is counted as clinical hours and practicum hours for students.
+Students selected will complete all clinical coursework/experiences through Piedmont health care facilities.

 Participation in the DEU is not required and students must apply.